For the majority of pharmaceutical companies, strong pipelines should offset the approaching patent cliff.

 study using Morningstar's proprietary box methodology, we ranked the top 10 pharmaceutical companies on the strength of their pipelines, inline product growth, and patent exposure over the next five years.
 (The full study is available for purchase here

-Damien Conover, CFA, is a director for Morningstar.
+Damien Conover, CFA, is director of healthcare equity research and equity strategy for Morningstar.

 achieved the best ranking across all the categories and remains one of our top picks in the pharmaceutical sector.
 Based solely on the pipeline strength, GlaxoSmithKline